tinygo-org/tinygo-site/content/microcontrollers/feather-nrf52840.md

 You can use the USB port to the Adafruit Feather nRF52840 as a serial port. `UART0` refers to this connection.

-Bluetooth support is in development but not yet completed.
+Bluetooth support is now available for the Adafruit Feather nRF52840 board.
+See https://github.com/tinygo-org/bluetooth for more information.